PyxelM/alucinara/content/languages/kpavan/proto-kpavan.md

 ### "I built this nest and I would be living in it if not for these meddling children."
 > ʻôva nîlou ʻoamû pŋ̇ha noa sûŋu ʻôva pŋ̇ho noa sṙʻa kinô ʻaulu sṙʻî dou gbîro nŷkpaʻa noa bouî pṙʻasŷlou

-`1.SG build.IND NPRS nest.SG this and 1.SG live.SBJ CONT 3.SG in COND 3.SG.COP NEG CAU child.PL this that-which.COP meddle.IND`
+`1.SG build.IND NPRS nest.SG this and 1.SG live.SBJ CONT 3.SG in COND 3.SG.COP NEG CAU child.PL this that-which.COP meddle.IND

----
-## Names
-Proto-Morellic: *Bouikpavai* `/bɔ.wikˈpä.väi̯/`

-Sarvaran: *Bowappávea* `/bɔ.waˈpːá.ʋea̯/`

-Stonechild Imperial: *Owabbávea* `/o.waˈbːá.ʋea̯/`